The Brand Continuum

 Reliable guidance in uncertain conditions

 Most leadership decisions are made with partial information.
 You’re balancing pressure, expectations, ambition, and capacity without ever having a perfect view.
-The Continuum doesn’t remove uncertainty.
+The Brand Continuum doesn’t remove uncertainty.
 It tells you how the system will behave under that uncertainty.

 Leaders gain: